adttz/cp-cheatsheet/04. Binary Search, Two Pointers, Sliding Window/README.md

 ```
 ### Binary Search on Answer
 - For some checker functions, consider having the return statement inside the for loop as well to prevent overflow, or use __int128 for sum
+- Choose right such that any addition/multiplication to it will keep it under 9e18 (long long int limit)
+    - If n = 2e5, right = 1e13 is safe
 ```cpp
 int left = 0, right = 1e9, ans = -1;
 while(left <= right){